cloudmesh-community/fa18-523-60/project-report/report.md

   - main.py
   - load_csv.py
-  - mongo_install.sh
+  - setup.sh
   - mongo_uninstall.sh
+  - BDAA Project - Time Series.ipynb
+  - MongoDB Queries.txt
+  - bdaa_project_machine_learning.ipynb

 ## Architecture

 Since the beginning of our project, the team aimed to create a scalable Python code that can run seamlessly on different cloud environments.
 We mainly used cloud computing services from Amazon Web Services (*AWS*), *DigitalOcean* as *IaaS* and *MongoDB Atlas* as a *DBaaS* platform.
 Though *AWS* is giant a cloud provider with multiple cloud services, we found that *DigitalOcean's* user-friendly virtual machine (VM's) management interface is equally attractive.
-The architecture diagram +@fig:architecture more specifically the upper left dotted box, shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.
+The architecture diagram (+@fig:architecture), more specifically the upper left dotted box, shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.

 ![Architecture Diagram](images/architecture.png){#fig:architecture}